raydan4/adventofcode-2020/README.md

 Probably.

 # What did I use?
 - Day  1: python
 - Day  2: bash
 - Day  3: c
 - Day  4: perl
 - Day  5: rust
 - Day  6: powershell
-- Day 7: julia (work in progress, trying to write a paper)
+- Day  7: (coming back to this in not julia)
 - Day  8: dart
+- Day  9: (coming back to this in not excel)
+- Day 10: julia